JamesGJ5-Learning-To-Code/todo-list/README.md

 - Properties:
 - i) projectList (a list of references to project objects) -- LATER, consider using a heap for efficient list reordering when adding etc.
-- References to project objects with higher priorities come earlier in the list
+-- References to project objects with higher priorities come earlier in the list
+- ii) nextObjectId
 - IS made using a module

 4. For controlling the DOM (called domController)